Swastikdroy/1stcode/README.md

-This is my 1st time using github i started this 1st git from my father's 20 year lenovo 3000 g410 laptop whose specs might not fascinate the minds of someone but anyways
+This is my 1st time using github i started this 1st git from my father's 20 year old lenovo 3000 g410 laptop which is my only piece that reminds me of my father and his undying passion whose specs might not fascinate the minds of someone but anyways
 CPU -Intel Pentium Dual Core CPU 1.09 Ghz